arnab37seal/Telco-Customer-Churn-Prediction/README.md

     pip install pandas numpy matplotlib seaborn scikit-learn xgboost imbalanced-learn shap

 3.  **Run the Notebook:**
-    Open `Telco_Customer_Churn.ipynb` in Jupyter Notebook or Google Colab and run all cells.
+    Open `Telco.ipynb` in Jupyter Notebook or Google Colab and run all cells.

 ## Future Enhancements
 * **Deployment:** Deploy the model as a Flask/Streamlit web app for real-time predictions by support agents.